 I remember my first Feast of Tabernacles experience in Israel.
 It was in 2013 in Arad.
 I was thrilled to celebrate Sukkot in the Holy Land with a Messianic Congregation.
 However, as I arrived there, I was not sure what to expect.

-The fellowship was terrific and the food was excellent.
+The fellowship was amazing and the food was excellent.
 Moreover, making new friends and memories was something I treasure to this day.
 Honestly, it was my best Sukkot (or Feast of Tabernacles) ever!

 Like this year, in 2013 the Feast of Tabernacles was in September.
 Needless to say that the autumn in Israel is more pleasant than the one we have in Romania.
 Indeed, it is an enjoyable experience to fellowship, eat, and sleep in a small booth in the outdoor.